pylabo/AWK.py/docs/README.md

-# AWK.py
-The new AWK.

-* Also available at python3lover.github.io/AWK.py/

 # Overview

 AWK.py is a simple library to bring great AWK features to Python 3.
 AWK.py is compatible with Python 2 (not tested).